 God calls people from many different backgrounds to Reader ministry.
-The call to become a Reader may be felt by an individual or recognised by their incumbent, a fellow worshipper, or even someone who does not even attend church but recognises certain qualities.
+The call to become a Reader may be felt by an individual or recognised by their incumbent, a church member, or even someone who does not attend church but recognises certain qualities.
 There is no single profile for a Reader.
 They can be men or women of almost any age and from all walks of life.

 - Whose faith informs all of your life

 - With a commitment to spiritual discipline including private and corporate prayer